RedTotally/Adam/README.md

 In this model, it follows the steps (In a loop): Forward Propagation (Feed data) > Loss Function (Find the gap) > Backpropagation (Find what was wrong) > Gradient (Improve in what direction) > Gradient Descent (Improve)

 Notably, activation functions is skipped here because it will only make things worse in this model, as it cuts off the answers.
-You notice there are negative values in the training data, active functions make them zero, `max(x, 0)`.
+You notice there are negative values in the training data, activation functions make them zero, `max(x, 0)`.